Products

 Method Description

-path(string, boolean) Extract the value from an object based on a address.
+path(string, boolean) Retrieves a value from an object using a specified path.
 Syntax: lemonade.path(str: string, config: boolean) => any

 Sugar functions